PoliticalGraveyard.com

 Psycho Sam: See Samuel Mitchell

 Ptach, Minnie — of Grosse Pointe Park, Wayne County, Mich.
-America First candidate for Presidential Elector for Michigan, 1944.
+Candidate for Presidential Elector for Michigan.
 Female.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 PTASZKIEWICZ (Soundex P322) — See also ASZKLER, MARSOVSZKI, MISZKIEWICZ, PALUSZKIEWICZ, RUSZKIEWICZ, STASZAK, WOJTASZEK.

 Ptaszkiewicz, John Stanley (1911-1966) — also known as John S. Ptaszkiewicz — of Hamtramck, Wayne County, Mich.
 Born in Chicago, Cook County, Ill., March 11, 1911.
 Democrat.
-Served in the U.S. Army during World War II; member of Michigan state house of representatives from Wayne County 3rd District, 1947-50; defeated in primary, 1950, 1952; candidate in primary for delegate to Michigan state constitutional convention from Wayne County 14th District, 1961.
+Served in the U.S. Army during World War II; member of Michigan state house of representatives from Wayne County 3rd District, 1947-50; defeated in primary, 1950, 1952; candidate for delegate to Michigan state constitutional convention from Wayne County 14th District, 1961.
 Catholic.
 Member, Polish Legion of American Veterans; Eagles.
 Died in 1966 (age about 55 years).
 Burial location unknown.

 Publican, Samuel the: See Samuel Adams